-We run the following stress test to validate our hypothesis that discarding inter-TTI PHY state such as HARQ buffers (§4) during resilience events does not result in network downtime longer than our 10 ms target.
+We run the following stress test to validate our claim that discarding inter-TTI PHY state such as HARQ buffers (§4) during resilience events does not result in network downtime longer than our 10 ms target.
 We perform multiple PHY migrations between the two PHY servers at extreme rates of tens of migrations/second, for a measurement period of 60 seconds.
 Table 2 shows several metrics for an uplink UDP flow from the UE to the application server during the experiment.
 Even with a migration every 50 ms (i.e., 20 migrations/s), Slingshot keeps the network downtime below 10 ms by providing at least 2 Mbps uplink throughput for any 10 ms duration.
 In the 20 migrations/second case, we observe 118 HARQ sequences that coincide with the slot that Slingshot chooses for PHY migration, yet we find no prolonged network downtime.
-This experiment convincingly shows how discarding inter-slot PHY state is safe, and that Slingshot co-exists with multi-TTI operations such as HARO.
+This experiment convincingly shows how discarding inter-slot PHY state is safe, and that Slingshot co-exists with multi-TTI operations such as HARQ.

-For downlink transmissions, the vRAN's PHY does not maintain HARQ buffers, but PHY migration may cause HARQ acknowledgments sent by the UE's MAC to be dropped.
-The impact of such impairments is small: our experiment with a 100 Mbps downlink UDP transfer with even 20 migrations/second showed a worst-case reduction of under 20% in downlink throughput measured by the UE at 10 ms intervals.
+For downlink transmissions, the vRAN's PHY does not maintain HARQ buffers, but PHY migration may cause dropped HARQ acknowledgments sent by the UE's MAC after the UE receives downlink data.
+Our experiment with a 100 Mbps downlink UDP transfer with even 20 migrations/second showed a worst-case reduction of under 20% in downlink throughput measured by the UE at 10 ms intervals.